Aitor-bit/MPLS_configuration/README.md

 - After completing all the commands, you should navigate to one of the environment's folder: small, mid or big.

 - Last step is to execute the ```docker-compose up``` command and your environment should be ready!

+Remember to ```docker-compose down``` after you finish, so you don't have network incompatibilities.